What are the Board’s responsibilities?

 Ian Tupling: Appointed December 2014 – Previously long term Vice Chair of Lowther & District HA.
 Close involvement with Rural Housing provision and issues, and a Director of Eden Community Alarms.

-Bob Clark OBE: Appointed January 2016 – Formerly Chief Executive of Cumbria Rural Enterprise Agency with extensive knowledge of rural and economic development and the need for more businesses and affordable housing to retain a working population in rural Cumbria.
+Bob Clark OBE: Appointed January 2016 – Appointed Chair of Audit and Risk Management Committee in September 2019.
+Formerly Chief Executive of Cumbria Rural Enterprise Agency with extensive knowledge of rural and economic development and the need for more businesses and affordable housing to retain a working population in rural Cumbria.